Robert Todd Lincoln: Relationship with Mary Todd Lincoln

-In 1871, tragedy beset the family again when Lincoln's only surviving brother, Tad, died at the age of 18, leaving his mother devastated with grief.
-Lincoln was already concerned about what he thought were his mother's "spend-thrift" ways, hallucinations, paranoia, and increasingly eccentric behaviors and thoughts.
+In 1871, Lincoln's only surviving brother, Tad, died at age 18, leaving his mother devastated.
+Lincoln was already concerned about what he thought were his mother's compulsive and extravagant spending, hallucinations, and eccentric behaviors.
 Fearing that she was a danger to herself, he arranged to have her committed to a psychiatric hospital in Batavia, Illinois, in 1875.
 With his mother in the hospital, he was left with control of her finances, although he used his own money to pay for her care.
-As the head of the family, he felt that it was his duty to protect her, although he did wish that she would have “every liberty and privilege” restored to her as soon as she was better.
+As the head of the family, he felt that it was his duty to protect her, although he did wish that she would have "every liberty and privilege" restored to her as soon as she was better.
 On May 20, 1875, she arrived at Bellevue Place, a private, upscale sanitarium in the Fox River Valley.

 Three months after she started living there, Mary Lincoln was able to escape from Bellevue Place.
-She smuggled letters to her lawyer, James B. Bradwell, and his wife, Myra, who was Mary's friend as well as a feminist lawyer and spiritualist.
+She smuggled letters to her lawyer, James B. Bradwell, and his wife, Myra.
 Mary also wrote to the editor of the Chicago Times and shortly, the embarrassment Robert had hoped to avoid came to the forefront, with his motives and character being publicly questioned.
-Bellevue's director, who at Mary's commitment trial assured the jury she would benefit from treatment at his facility, in the face of the publicity declared her well enough to go to Springfield to live with her sister.
-Her commitment and subsequent events alienated Lincoln from his mother, and they did not possibly reconcile until shortly before her unexpected death from a stroke.
+Bellevue's director, who at Mary's commitment trial assured the jury she would benefit from treatment at his facility, now declared her well enough to go to Springfield to live with her sister.
+Her commitment and subsequent events alienated Lincoln from his mother.

 Politics

 Secretary of War (1881–1885)

 From 1876 to 1877 Lincoln served as Town Supervisor of South Chicago, a town which was later absorbed into the city of Chicago.
 In 1877 he rejected President Rutherford B. Hayes' offer to appoint him Assistant Secretary of State.
-He subsequently accepted being appointed by President James Garfield as Secretary of War and served from 1881 to 1885 under Garfield and then Chester A. Arthur.
+He was appointed by President James Garfield as Secretary of War and served from 1881 to 1885 under Garfield and then Chester A. Arthur.

-During his term in office, the Cincinnati Riots of 1884 broke out over a case in which a jury gave a verdict of manslaughter rather than murder in a case that many suspected was rigged.
-Forty-five people died during three days of rioting before U.S. troops dispatched by Lincoln reestablished calm.
+During his term in office, the Cincinnati Riots of 1884 broke out over a case in which a jury returned a verdict of manslaughter rather than murder in a case that many suspected was rigged.
+Fifty-six people died during three days of rioting before U.S. troops dispatched by Lincoln reestablished calm.

-Subsequent to serving as Secretary of War, Lincoln assisted Oscar Dudley to establish the Illinois Industrial Training School for Boys in Norwood Park in 1887, after Dudley (a Humane Society employee) "discovered more homeless, neglected and abused boys than dogs on the city streets."
-The school relocated to Glenwood, Illinois, in 1890.
-It went through several name changes, and is now called Glenwood Academy.
+Subsequent to serving as Secretary of War, Lincoln assisted Oscar Dudley to establish the Illinois Industrial Training School for Boys (now known as Glenwood Academy) in Norwood Park in 1887, after Dudley (a Humane Society employee) "discovered more homeless, neglected and abused boys than dogs on the city streets."